diversen/pebble-framework-docs/src-docs/700-Auth.md

+The `Pebble\Auth` class is ued to authenticate users using the database table `auth`.
 The Auth instance is created using a `Pebble\DB` object and an array of `cookie settings`.

-This is what the `Auth` cookie configuration, which we will use, looks like:
+The cookie settings could look something like this:

 <!-- include: config/Auth.php -->

-And now let's use our newly created Auth object in an example:
+The following example shows a test of all methods:

 <!-- include: examples/auth/index.php -->

-You may run the Auth example:
+You may run this example:

     php -S localhost:8000 -t examples/auth